Processing math: 100%

 You'd get

-For the version with $k$ new passengers one would have the following PDE:
+For the version with k new passengers one would have the following PDE:

 which is studied the same way

-NB: Easy to see that $F_t(t,1) = \text{const} $, which is good sign (probabilities always sum up to 1), and a simple self-check.
+NB: Easy to see that Ft(t,1)=const, which is good sign (probabilities always sum up to 1), and a simple self-check.

 First I solved this problem, then thought about possible applications and googled them.